alx-sch/miniRT/README.md

 5. We get 0.729396809.

 Our result "0.729396809" indicates that the angle is less than 90 degrees, but greater than 0 degrees.
-The angle between v1 and v2 is approximately 43.16°.
-We will not look more into how dot product is converted into degrees, as this feels redundant for now.
+Converted to degrees, the angle between v1 and v2 is approximately 43.16°.

 ---